svewap/ext-oelib/Documentation/Tutorial/UsingAndPersistingDomainModels/Index.rst

 ::

-   class FrontEndUserMapper extends Tx_Oelib_DataMapper {
+   class FrontEndUserMapper extends AbstractDataMapper {
          /**
         * @var string the name of the database table for this mapper */